Real automation use cases for small businesses

 Complex processes requiring multiple manual steps across different tools and people.

-End-to-end automation that handles entire workflows from trigger to completion.
+End-to-end automation that handles entire workflows — from trigger to completion — across all your tools.

 Don't see your use case?